AlexKraken/warehousing-scripts/README.md

 [![QA Website Screen Shot][website-screenshot]](https://github.com/AlexKraken/warehousing-scripts)

 These are scripts used to make QA's job a little easier.
-They started out as scripts to be used from the terminal and Python's interactive shell, but now include a website for those more comfortable with a web browser.
+They started out as scripts to be used from the terminal and Python's interactive shell, but now include a website for those more comfortable with a web browser - demo located here: [https://qa-website.sevenwattdinosaur.com/](https://qa-website.sevenwattdinosaur.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>